osmanfc/olsapp/README.md

 # OLSApp – Free PHP Script Installer & WordPress Manager (Softaculous Alternative)

 **OLSApp** is a free and lightweight PHP-based app installer and WordPress management tool.
-Built to work on **any PHP server**, it lets you quickly install, manage, and configure popular web apps — including deep integration with WordPress features like **plugin, theme, and user management** — all from a simple interface.
+It works on **any PHP hosting server** and supports one-click installation of apps like WordPress, Joomla, Laravel, and more.
+It also includes advanced tools for **WordPress plugin, theme, and user management**, along with **cloning**, **backup**, and **restore** functionality.

 ---

 ## 🌟 Key Features

-- ✅ One-click app installer for popular PHP scripts
+- ✅ One-click installation for popular PHP applications
-- 🧩 Full WordPress management (plugins, themes, users)
+- 🧩 Full WordPress management:
+  - Install/Manage Plugins and Themes
+  - Manage WordPress Users
+  - View and control site metadata
+- 🔁 **Clone WordPress installations** to a new domain or subfolder
+- 💾 **Backup** WordPress site files + database in one click
+- ♻️ **Restore** backups anytime from ZIP archive
-- ⚙️ Works with any PHP server (Apache, Nginx, OpenLiteSpeed, etc.)
+- ⚙️ Works with **any PHP server** (Apache, Nginx, OpenLiteSpeed, etc.)
-- 🧰 No database required for the panel itself
+- 🧰 No panel dependency — can run standalone
-- 🔐 100% free, open-source, no license needed
+- 🔐 100% free and open-source (MIT Licensed)

 ---